 iZotope Ozone 7 Review

-iZotope intros Ozone 7, their newest version of its very well known mastering suite (and standalone app since Ozone 6), featuring some very nice improvements, new modules, and the addition of some clever functionality that will make Ozone 7 the only thing you will probably need for in-the-box mastering.
+iZotope intros the Ozone 7 version of its very well-known mastering suite (and standalone app since Ozone 6), featuring some very nice improvements, new modules, and the addition of some clever functionality that will make from iZotope Ozone 7 plugin the only thing you will probably need for in-the-box audio mastering.
 Let’s check it out!

 The interface looks very similar to the one on Ozone 6, very polished and pro.
-On this version, there are ten different modules, the well known EQ, the fantastic exciter (I’ve used on every mastering job I’ve done for the last five or six years), the Dynamic EQ which debuted on version 6, the “imager”, which I love, the multiband Dynamics and the Maximizer, which has some new features.
-Speaking of new, there are four new modules: the Vintage EQ, Vintage Compressor and Vintage Limiter.
+On this version, there are ten different modules, the well-known EQ, the fantastic exciter (which I’ve used on every mastering job I’ve done for the last five or six years), the Dynamic EQ which debuted on version 6, the “imager”, which I love, the multiband Dynamics and the Maximizer, which has some new features.
+Speaking of new, there are four new modules: the Vintage EQ, Vintage Compressor, and Vintage Limiter.
 More on this later.

-Another brilliant idea is that in standalone mode, iZotope lets Ozone users to use third party plugins, both in VST and AU, and if that’s not enough for you to use it stand alone, now, you can add multiple tracks at once.
-So, hey, if you are mastering in-the-box, you don’t need no other software for any reason.
+Another brilliant idea is that in standalone mode, iZotope lets Ozone users use third-party plugins, both in VST and AU, and if that’s not enough for you to use it as a standalone, now, you can add multiple tracks at once.
+So, hey, if you are mastering in-the-box, you don’t need any other software for any reason.

 As I’ve reviewed Ozone 6 like a year ago, I’m not gonna get into details of what hasn’t changed.
 So, let’s talk about new stuff!